-Site Hectad Gridref Date Recorder
+Site Hectad Gridref Latest Date Recorder

 Eldrick Hill, northeast of NX39 NX372935 1994 From SNH data, recorder not

 noted.

-Two 19th century records, now almost certainly lost, also exists for hectad NS21 - though as both are from the Maybole - Dunure area they may represent the same station.
+Two $19^{th}$ century records, now almost certainly lost, also exists for hectad NS21 - though as both are from the Maybole - Dunure area they may represent the same station.
+It should be noted that this species was not refound during a dedicated recording trip to the relevant tetrad in 2015.